yuanzhongshang/GIFT/docs/documentation/05_analysis_reproduce.md

 description: ~
 ---

-## generate the simulation data
+## Generate the simulation data
-We randomly selected 50 regions from 1,533 regions.The region information is [here](https://yuanzhongshang.github.io/GIFT/documentation/02_installation.html).
+We randomly selected 50 regions from 1,533 regions.
+The region information is [here](https://github.com/yuanzhongshang/GIFT/blob/main/reproduce/LDetectregion1533.txt).
 For each region in turn, we performed 20 simulation replicates, resulting in a total of 1,000 simulation replicates per setting.
 For each region, we conducted the simulations based on the realistic genotypes from GEUVADIS (n1=465) and UK Biobank (n2=5,000).
 Take a region on chr 5 for example.
 This region includes four genes: RASA1, COX7C, CCNH and TMEM161B.
 We set RASA1 as the causal gene with the effect size being sqrt(0.1).

-### generate the individual level data
+### Generate the individual level data
 ```r
 ##load the genotypes from GEUVADIS